Interstellar Album Cover

 Expose’s Peter Thelen reviews Origins Unknown, the second release by Terminus Void

-August 26, 2022
+26 August 2022

 Expose’s Peter Thelen reviews “Origins Unknown’, the second release by Terminus Void.
 Read the full review here.

-Terminus Void receives its first print magazine review of Interstellar and Origins Unknown by IO Pages’ magazine writer and critic Paul Rijkens.
+Terminus Void receives its first print magazine review of Interstellar and Origins Unknown by iO Pages’ magazine writer and critic Paul Rijkens.

-September 8, 2022
+8 September 2022

 Paul Rijkens reviews Interstellar and Origins Unknown in IO Pages, a print magazine based in the Netherlands.
 IO Pages is celebrating its 25th year covering progressive rock and alternative music, including ambient electronica.
 Below is the translated review: